 Several factors can cause or worsen anxiety in children.
 While characteristics like gender or family history can’t be controlled, children’s anxiety is also triggered by stressful events like trauma or illness.

-Traumatic events like divorce, illness or a death in the family can trigger anxiety in children.
+Environment - Traumatic events like divorce, illness or death in the family can trigger anxiety in children.
 And family members who are noticeably anxious or stressed can increase children’s anxiety.

 Kids who have anxiety disorders may also be quiet, distracted or shy, so it’s easy to mistake their symptoms.
 But if left untreated, anxiety disorders can worsen over time.
 It’s important to watch for feelings or physical signs that your child may need help with anxiety.

 Children with anxiety often experience constant feelings of dread and nervousness.
 They’re watchful for signs of danger and may appear tense or jumpy.
 Persistent restlessness or irritability are also common emotional symptoms.

 Physical signs of anxiety in kids include shortness of breath, a racing or pounding heart, twitches, tremors or excessive sweating.
 Children may also experience headaches, tiredness, sleep problems, upset stomach, frequent urination or diarrhea.